We all know the pitfalls and perils of the plastic problem; it’s globally plaguing the world.

 The villages of Kingsdown and St Margaret’s sit in-between Dover a coastal town at one end and Deal at the other.
 We are around 40 minutes away from the city of Canterbury, and yet despite neither of the two villages being tourist spots we do see during the season, extremely high visitor traffic which can number in the thousands.

 During the off season periods of November to end February, whilst the village itself is quieter and the visitor traffic is slower we still see large numbers of walkers and cyclers coming through.

-As l have aged l have become more concerned with the state of our planet, of our countryside, of the earth as a whole and as l say sometimes in my advertising spiel, there is no Plan[et] B, so it is down to us to ensure that the planet we have is kept tidy, and we must all do out bit.
+As l have aged l have become even more concerned with the state of our planet, of our countryside, of the earth as a whole and as l say sometimes there is no Plan[et] B, so it is down to us to ensure that the planet we have is kept tidy, and we must all do out bit.

 Can you imagine if every single person actually did their bit?
 Each time someone ventured outside their house to enjoy a walk, or the countryside and they each took a bag with them and collected just one bag of trash, what a difference that alone would make?